 You must read:

-The Clinical Careers Committee will judge your proposal on:
+The Research Careers Committee will judge your proposal on:

 - Scientific excellence: whether you have a strong scientific rationale to support the proposed research proposal.